Best ways to clean Gibson Fretboards

 Baked Maple

-Baked Maple is a newer alternative to Rosewood and is a great substitute for players who are concerned about the environmental impact of using Rosewood.
-The baking process gives it a darker brown look although some inconsistency can be seen as a result of the process.
+Baked Maple is a newer alternative to Rosewood and is an excellent substitute for players who are concerned about the environmental impact of using Rosewood.
+The baking process gives it a darker brown look, although some inconsistency can be seen as a result.

-Despite its appearance, it is not a direct replacement for Rosewood as it still requires a finish to protect it from humidity, but it is a good choice for players who want something a little more natural looking.
-It feels smoother and faster than traditionally treated maple fretboards, with a more organic but subtle glide.
+Despite its appearance, it is not a direct replacement for Rosewood as it still requires a finish to protect it from humidity, but it is a good choice for players who want something a little more natural-looking.
+With a more organic but subtle glide, it feels smoother and faster than traditionally treated maple fretboards.

-While many people are skeptical about the use of baked maple as a Gibson Fretboard material, there are several benefits that it can offer.
-For one, it is much more resistant to humidity and temperature changes than normal maple, which makes it a good option for frequent travelers or those who live in areas with large fluctuations in climate.
+While many people are skeptical about the use of baked Maple as a Gibson Fretboard material, there are several benefits that it can offer.
+For one, it is much more resistant to humidity and temperature changes than average Maple, which makes it a good option for frequent travelers or those who live in areas with large fluctuations in climate.

 Richlite

-Richlite is a composite material that is made from recycled paper and phenolic resin.
-It is a strong and durable wood that can be used to make many different kinds of products, including guitars.
+Richlite is a composite material made from recycled paper and phenolic resin.
+It is a solid and durable wood that can produce many products, including guitars.

-Richlite can be used in a variety of guitar parts, including the body (back, sides, and top) and neck.
+Richlite can be used in various guitar parts, including the body (back, sides, and top) and neck.
 It is relatively heavy, though, and does not have the tone projection that softer hardwoods tend to offer.

-It does hold up well to temperature changes, however, and can withstand a lot of wear and tear, so it’s a good choice for small-shop luthiers and large-scale manufacturers alike.
+However, It holds up well to temperature changes and can withstand a lot of wear and tear, so it’s a good choice for small-shop luthiers and large-scale manufacturers alike.

-It’s also easy to repair, which is another benefit of using it.
+It’s also easy to repair, another benefit of using it.
 The only downside is that it can’t withstand the pressure that wood can when it’s being played aggressively, so it may not be a good choice for guitarists who want to play a wide range of genres.
-For that reason, it’s probably best to stick with a traditional wood fretboard if you’re planning on playing multiple styles of music.
+For that reason, it’s probably best to stick with a traditional wood fretboard if you plan on playing multiple music styles.

 Best ways to clean Gibson Fretboards